 This post has been a long time coming!
 I have had so many people (especially on my tumblr: Fuck Yeah, Fantasy Hair!) ask me how to achieve pastel colored hair.
 There may very well be pastel colors available for purchase now, though if there are, I have never seen them.
 All of the fantasy/rainbow hair colors I’ve seen and worked with are very saturated.
 So how do we get pastel hair color?
 We make it!
+Here’s how to create your own DIY pastel hair color.
 (Note this only works with semi-permanent hair colors like Special Effects, Manic Panic, RAW, etc. which do not use a developer to process)

 What You’ll Need